A guide to collecting Banksy

 The irony that The Establishment has embraced his anti-capitalist and anti-authoritarian art is not lost on Banksy.
 His screenprint Morons lampoons the auction world: the image parodies a photograph (below) of Christie’s record-breaking sale of Vincent van Gogh’s Sunflowers in 1987.

 In place of the flowers, Banksy writes, ‘I can’t believe you morons actually buy this shit.’
-An edition of this print will be offered in our forthcoming online sale of the same name, which will be open for bidding 11-24 September.
+An edition of this print sold for £32,500 in an online sale of the same name in September 2019.

 Banksy has been selling his art since the 1990s